808hype/socialbot/README.md

 `go run main.go`

-Don't run the bot on your home computer 24/7, that's just ridiculous.
-Put it on Heroku if you want to run it 24/7.

 At the moment, the only command is `!youtube <channel-id>`, which fetches basic information about the specified YouTube channel.

 In the future, I may implement Twitter and Instagram.